staydecent/staydecent.ca/src/entries/code/2017-10-08-how-to-keep-api-calls-decoupled-from-react-components/content.md

 Keeping API calls decoupled from React components keeps your views pure and without side-effects!
 This makes it easier to test your views without having to worry about API calls.
 Your API and views can be tested separately.

+<div class="note">I no longer agree with any of this!
+It was a nice thought experiment but, it's downfall is that Components become less encapsulated.
+I'd advocate that if you want to test a Component without worrying about API data, then break the Component in two: 1.
+Getting API data, and the child 2.
+Rendering some data.
+July 2, 2018</div>

 ## Some Assumptions

 Before I dive any deeper, here are some assumptions: You are using React to render your views (HTML).
 You are using Redux, or something similar to handle state.
 Myself, I actually use Preact and Atom instead of React and Redux -- They are both smaller and their source codes are easier (for me) to understand, which I favour.
 That said, the APIs are basically the same.
 And, I'm also assuming you rely heavily on Redux/Atom and not on React's `setState` method.